davedelong/DDMathParser/README.markdown

 - `median()` - returns the median of the passed parameters
 - `stddev()` - returns the standard deviation of the passed parameters
 - `average()` - returns the average of the passed parameters
+- `random()` - returns a random integer.
+Can take 0, 1, or 2 parameters.
+The first parameter (if given) is the lower bound of the random integer.
+The second parameter (if given) is the upper bound of the random integer.

 Functions that take 1 parameter: